cowuake/schemius/README.md

 ## Goals

 - **Real R7RS-small compliance**
-  - **The usual state of things**: several Scheme interpreters are declared to be R7RS-compliant, but it's easy to find some example in the official specification which will give a different outcome when executed on some of these interpreters
+  - **The usual state of things**: several Scheme interpreters are declared to be R7RS-compliant, but it's easy to find some examples in the official specification which will give a different outcome when executed on some of these interpreters
   - **The objective**: test new features against the R7RS-small specifications whenever feasible in the early steps of their implementations; implement all the features strictly required from the the standard and as many as possible of those not strictly required
   - **How the issue is being addressed**: the examples reported on the R7RS-small document are used to write integration tests for the interpreter, so that departures from the standard are captured early (won't pass continuous integration checks)

 - **Accessibility**
   - **The usual state of things**: most Scheme interpreters only expose their REPLs as CLI applications to be run in a terminal on a local machine, thus discouraging the casual user's interest for Scheme, especially on mobile devices
   - **The objective**: keep the interpreter available online as an easily accessible web page providing all the essential features of the terminal application, and some additional comforts
-  - **How the issue is being addressed**: Schemius' core is accessed through a minimalistic API, which compiles to WebAssembly and is made available to the [Schemius Web Client](https://cowuake.github.io/schemius/), easily reachable for everyone
+  - **How the issue is being addressed**: Schemius' core is accessed through a minimalistic API, which compiles to WebAssembly and is made available to the [Schemius Web Client](https://cowuake.github.io/schemius/), easily reachable online for everyone

 ## Try out Schemius